-- (b) In the case of Members proposed to be added or substituted after the first appointment of the Committee the notice is to include the names of the Members proposed to be added or substituted. - (c) It shall not be compulsory on Mr. Speaker or the Chairman of Committees to serve on any Select Committee. - (d) The quorum of every Select Committee shall be fixed at the time of appointing such Committee.
+- 197. (a) Unless the House otherwise orders, following notice given, no Select Committee shall consist of less than five nor more than twelve Members. - (b) In the case of Members proposed to be added or substituted after the first appointment of the Committee the notice is to include the names of the Members proposed to be added or substituted. - (c) It shall not be compulsory on Mr. Speaker or the Chairman of Committees to serve on any Select Committee. - (d) The quorum of every Select Committee shall be fixed at the time of appointing such Committee.

+Willingness of Members to attend to be ascertained.
 198. Every Member intending to move for the appointment of a Select Committee shall endeavour to ascertain previously whether each Member proposed to be named by him on such Committee will give his attendance thereupon.